canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

   statement (such as ``accept``, ``drop``, ``queue`` or ``reject``) is issued in one of the invoked chains.
 From a procedural programming perspective, this is similar to invoking a subprocedure (pseudocode: ``call subprocedure()``).
-* **goto**: continue processing in anew regular chain; upon completion, the processing does *not* return to the current chain, but the chain higher up in the call next (if the current chain is a base chain, the policy action is taken, instead).
-From a procedural programming perspective, this is similar to invoking a returning the result of a subprocedure (pseudocode: ``return subprocedure()``).
+* **goto**: continue processing in a new regular chain; upon completion, the processing does *not* return to the current chain, but the chain higher up in the call stack (if the current chain is a base chain, the policy action is taken, instead).
+From a procedural programming perspective, this is similar to invoking and returning the result of a subprocedure (pseudocode: ``return subprocedure()``).

 The following example extends the previous firewall definition with the skeleton